 - No voice for Spotify

-If you first decide to plug into Google's ecosystem, the Google Home is worth considering though you'll probably find better sound elsewhere.
-When playing music, this isn't going to offend anyone but the Home won't fill a living room either and rivals show it up in side by side listening.
+If you decide to plug into Google's ecosystem, the Google Home is worth considering though you'll probably find better sound elsewhere.
+When playing music, audio quality isn't offensive, but the Home won't fill a living room and pales in side-by-side listening to speakers like Home Max and Sonos One.
 That said, if you're happy to pick up a Chromecast Audio accessory, you can hook it up to better speakers.

-For certain things, we prefer talking to Google Assistant to Amazon's Alexa but it's still behind in third party integrations, which it calls Actions, Alexa now has the edge on smart home automation and there's small but everyday differences too - like the fact it's just easier to say 'Alexa' than 'Hey, Google' or 'OK, Google'.
-One way Google is counteracting this - and a sign that it could soon be our preferred voice system - is that you can now ask follow up questions to certain requests without repeating the wake word.
+For certain things, we prefer talking to Google Assistant to Amazon's Alexa but it's still behind in third-party integrations, which it calls Actions.
+Alexa now has the edge on smart home automation and there's small but everyday differences too - like the fact it's just easier to say "Alexa" than "Hey, Google" or "OK, Google'".

 - Assistant can be very useful